ClassicalMoser/eslint-plugin-import-boundaries/HEXAGONAL_DEFAULTS.md

 ### Key Patterns

-1. **Domain is Pure**:
+1. **Domain**:
-   - No dependencies on other layers
+   - Pure business logic with no dependencies on other layers
    - Contains business entities and value objects
    - Denies all other boundaries

-2. **Application Layer**:
+2. **Application**:
    - Contains use cases and application logic
+   - **Defines Ports** (interfaces/contracts) that Infrastructure will implement
    - Can import from Domain
-   - Cannot import from Infrastructure (dependency inversion)
+   - Cannot import from Infrastructure, Interface, or Composition (dependency inversion principle)

-3. **Ports (Nested in Application)**:
-   - Defines interfaces that Infrastructure implements
-   - **Can import from Infrastructure** (this is the hexagonal pattern)
+3. **Infrastructure** (Driven Adapters):
-   - Broader than parent Application boundary
+   - **Implements Ports** defined by Application
-   - Uses relative paths for Application imports
+   - Needs port types from Application (type imports only)

-4. **Infrastructure**:
-   - Implements ports/interfaces
-   - Can import from Domain and Application
+   - Can import Domain entities (value imports)
+   - Cannot import from Interface or Composition

+4. **Interface** (Driving Adapters):
+   - HTTP controllers, CLI, webhooks, etc.
+   - Calls Application use cases
+   - Uses Domain entities
-   - Cannot import from Composition (avoids circular dependencies)
+   - Cannot import from Infrastructure or Composition

 5. **Composition**:
    - Wires everything together (DI container, main, etc.)